TWTG-R-D-B-V/neon-product-documentation/PS/LoRa Communication/README.md

 # LoRa Communication

-In this folder all documentation and scripts related to LoRa communication of the Pressure Sensor can be found.
+In this folder, all documentation and scripts related to LoRa communication of the Pressure Sensor can be found.
 The Pressure Sensor and Pressure Gauge use the same RT communication module and therefore their communication protocols are the same.

-In case you have any technical question, or an issue to report please use the https://twtg.io/servicedesk.
+In case you have any technical questions, or an issue to report please use the https://twtg.io/servicedesk.

 ## Overview table